How to improve your marriage: this one simple tip will give you an easy way to make a better marriage without a counselor or deep questions.

 Just as he was about to begin checking breakers, I asked why there were wire nuts on the extension cord.

-I wish I’d taken a picture of the ugly way this extension cord had been spliced together.
-I was too annoyed.
+I wish I’d taken a picture of the ugly way this extension cord had been spliced together, but I was too annoyed.

 “I nicked it last year when I was trimming the bushes.”